 Sculpture without a sculptor?

-Starting from a sculpture you can try to understand the motives and personality of the sculptor; but you can not rely solely on the image itself nor explain why it is there, without involving the maker.
-Yet that is what unilateral natural scientists strive for:
+Starting from a sculpture you can try to understand the motives and personality of the sculptor; but you cannot explain why it is there solely on the basis of the image itself, without involving the maker.
+Yet that is what one-sided natural scientists are striving for:

-they try to understand nature without wanting to start by its cause; they believe that the cause can be found in nature itself ... 'nature' itself is their god and thus they add all kinds of spiritual qualities to nature (like the 'selfish genes').
+they try to understand nature without wanting to start by its cause; they believe that the cause can be found in nature itself ... the 'nature' itself is their god and therefore they add all kinds of spiritual qualities to nature (such as the 'selfish genes').

-Because of this one-sided attention on nature, they have imposed the restriction on themselves, that 'only measurement leads to knowledge'; but because of that they only have an eye for temporary existence and that's why they are in a state of mind corresponding to the eye, while seeing, does not see itself, and is therefore not aware of the fact, being the looking itself: the state of unconscious identification with this existence of the human spirit.
+Because of this one-sided orientation towards nature, they have imposed on themselves the restriction, that 'measuring only leads to knowledge'; but because of that they only have an eye for temporary existence and that's why they are in a state of mind corresponding to the eye, while seeing, does not see itself, and is therefore not aware of the fact, being itself the looking: the state of unconscious identification with this existence of the human spirit.

-To be able to stick to the independence of the 'big bang' as the only beginning of the universe, and not need to mention God, are they even inclined to believe that 'something can be produced out of nothing'; which is a completely unscientific statement.
-They call this event a 'singularity', which literally means a 'strangeness'.
+In order to maintain the independence of the 'Big Bang' as the only beginning of the universe, and not need to mention God, are they even inclined to believe that 'something can be produced out of nothing'; which is a completely unscientific statement.
+They rightly call this event a 'singularity', which literally means a 'strangeness'.

-By their decision to pay attention only on matter and to declare the spirit out of the material world, they turn the matter around and thus prevent themselves from gaining insight into the meaning of the material world.
+By their decision to pay attention only on matter and by declaring the spirit out of the material world, they turn the matter on its head; they tighten the spiritual horse behind the material carriage and thus prevent themselves from gaining insight into the meaning of the material world.

 Click here for a matching text from the Bible book Wisdom of Jesus Sirach.